aws-samples/container-persistence-blogpost/2-SingleContainerMultipleHosts/readme.md

 ## Failover Test
-Now we will simulate a **failure scenario where one container host node in one AZ becomes unavailable** (as we have two nodes per AZ so we expect the container to start on the operational container host available in the same AZ and reconnect to storage).
+Now we will simulate a **failure scenario where one container host node in one AZ becomes unavailable** (as we have two nodes per AZ we expect the container to start on the operational container host available in the same AZ and reconnect to storage).

 ![Alt text](/images/Cassandra6RestoredFocus.png "Cassandra6RestoredFocus")